adshares/ads/README.md

 2. Configure and start the node

-	Configuration tool will ask you about the node number, a seckret key and a host name.
+	Configuration tool will ask you about the node number, a secret key and a host name.

 	```
-	ads-serivce configure
+	ads-service configure
-	ads-serivce start
+	ads-service start
 	```

 3. Check the node status